iechor/docs/content/storage/storagedriver/btrfs-driver.md

 creates a file and then deletes it, this operation is performed in the Btrfs filesystem itself and the space is reclaimed.

-## Btrfs and Docker performance
+## Btrfs and iEchor performance

-There are several factors that influence Docker's performance under the `btrfs` storage driver.
+There are several factors that influence iEchor's performance under the `btrfs` storage driver.

 > **Note**
 >
-> Many of these factors are mitigated by using Docker volumes for write-heavy
+> Many of these factors are mitigated by using iEchor volumes for write-heavy
 > workloads, rather than relying on storing data in the container's writable
 > layer.
-However, in the case of Btrfs, Docker volumes still suffer from these
+However, in the case of Btrfs, iEchor volumes still suffer from these
-> draw-backs unless `/var/lib/docker/volumes/` isn't backed by Btrfs.
+> draw-backs unless `/var/lib/iechor/volumes/` isn't backed by Btrfs.

 ### Page caching

 Btrfs doesn't support page cache sharing.
-This means that each process accessing the same file copies the file into the Docker host's memory.
+This means that each process accessing the same file copies the file into the iEchor host's memory.
 As a result, the `btrfs` driver may not be the best choice for high-density use cases such as PaaS.